-Welcome to Counseling Services at the USF St. Petersburg campus Wellness Center.
+Welcome to Psychological Services at the USF St. Petersburg campus Wellness Center.
 Please use this page as a resource to understand more about our work and how we can serve you.

 IF YOU ARE INTERESTED IN PURSUING ANY OF OUR COUNSELING SERVICES, PLEASE COME BY OUR OFFICE OR CALL (727) 873-4422 (OPTION 2) TO MAKE AN APPOINTMENT.